dyne/JaroMail/README.txt

 - Targets intensive usage of mailinglists
 - Does whitelisting and integrates addressbooks
 - Can do search and backup by expressions
-- Automatically generates filtering rules (procmail and sieve)
+- Automatically generates filter rules (procmail and sieve)
 - Computes and shows statistics on mail traffic (experimental)
 - Secure password storage (native, OSX and Gnome keyrings)
 - Stores e-mails locally in a reliable format (maildir)